-Throughout the year ending 31 July 2022, the Finance, Resources and Capital Projects Committee comprised up to five members.
+Throughout the year ending 31 July 2023, the Finance, Resources and Capital Projects Committee comprised four members.
 The role of the committee is to ensure value for money and maximisation of resources and to give assurance to the Corporation on the suitability and appropriateness of the College's financial strategy and policies.
 The committee considers and advises the Corporation on financial matters, including investment and borrowing, human resources, health and safety, the property strategy and commercial activities.